Best Shops for Chocolate in Vienna

 SCHOKOCOMPANY very Close to Naschmarkt

-SCHOKOCOMPANY is a unique chocolate maker who is known as the Willy Vanka of Austria (the character of the novel Charlie and the Chocolate Factory).
-Fair trade and his unique actions in creating one of the most delicious chocolates in the world have made him a national treasure of Austria.
+SCHOKOCOMPANY is a unique chocolate maker known as the Willy Vanka of Austria (the character of the novel Charlie and the Chocolate Factory).
+Fairtrade and his unique actions in creating one of the most delicious chocolates in the world have made him a national treasure of Austria.
 The appearance and packaging of Zotter-Schokolade chocolates are as attractive as their contents, and the owner has also put very strange combinations to the test for curious people to try.
-These infusions include chocolate with cheese, coconut and salmon etc. Also, you can find this brand of chocolates in many supermarkets in Vienna.
+These infusions include chocolate with cheese, coconut, and salmon, etc. Also, you can find this brand of chocolates in many supermarkets in Vienna.

 Confiserie Heindl Local Pastry and Chocolate Shop

-Unlike Zotter-Schokolade, which has more unique and out of ordinary choclate flavors, Confiserie Heindl offers more common chocolate in Vienna.
+Unlike Zotter-Schokolade, which has unique and out-of-ordinary chocolate flavors, Confiserie Heindl offers more common chocolate in Vienna.
 This company was established in 1953 in the fifth district of Vienna.
-If you want to try a typical Austrian chocolate, Heindl is the right choice.
-You can see the history of chocolate production in its museum in the southern suburbs of the city and learn about the process of its preparation from the ancient times three thousand years ago to modern methods.
+Heindl is the right choice if you want to try a typical Austrian chocolate.
+You can see the history of chocolate production in its museum in the city’s southern suburbs and learn about its preparation from ancient times three thousand years ago to modern methods.

 Lindt Chocolate Boutique at Corner of Schönbrunn Palace Park

-The popular Swiss Lindt chocolate can easily be found in a small shop at the entrance to the Schönbrunn Park and Tiergarten, the world’s oldest zoo.
-In addition to the attractive chocolates of Easter and Christmas design, a lot of chocolates with various flavors make it impossible to pass by the store without buying a chocolate bar.
-Mozart chocolate figures are one of the most famous Austrian souvenirs, whose core is filled with marzipan.
-You can also enjoy chocolate drinks here, which are sold hot in winter with whipped cream and cool shakes in summer, depending on the season.
+The popular Swiss Lindt chocolate can easily be found in a small shop at the Schönbrunn Park and Tiergarten entrance, the world’s oldest zoo.
+In addition to the attractive chocolates of Easter and Christmas designs, many chocolates with various flavors make it impossible to pass by the store without buying a chocolate bar.
+Mozart’s chocolate figures are one of the most famous Austrian souvenirs, whose core is filled with marzipan.
+Depending on the season, you can also enjoy chocolate drinks here, which are sold hot in winter with whipped cream and cool shakes in summer.

 Schokov in The City near Salztorbrücke Station